AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How long does it take for a speeding ticket to fall off in South Carolina?

-Half of your speeding ticket points will vanish one year after your violation date.
-From there, you can take a defensive driving course to get up to four points removed.
+Your speeding ticket points will vanish two years after your violation date.
+If you want to reduce your points more quickly, you can take a defensive driving course to get up to four points removed.
 You can take such a course only once every three years.

 Do speed camera tickets affect insurance rates in South Carolina?